Sadafwum/Sadafwum/README.md

-- 👋 Hi, I’m @Sadafwum
+- 👋 Hi, I’m Sadaf Ambreen
-- 👀 I’m interested in human nutrition, public health nutition, clinical trials.
+- 👀 I’m interested in public health nutition, clinical trials, genomic approahes the field of nutrition.
-- 🌱 I’m currently learning nutrigenomics, metabolic disorders relationship with dietary factors at cellular level
+- 🌱 I’m currently learning nutrigenomics, metabolic disorders relationship with dietary factors at cellular level, epigenetics and -of-the-art methodologies in research lab
-- 💞️ I’m looking to collaborate on research activities
+- 💞️ I’m looking to collaborate with international universities, and to explore new techniques in the field of nutrition.
 - 📫 How to reach me ? sadafambrenhn@gmail.com

 <!---